anuragambuja/data-engineering-gcp/README.md

 ### **Cloud SQL**
 - Fully managed Relational database services for MySQL, PostgreSQL & SQL Server.
 No maintenance & auto update.
 Generally used for storing Transactional database
-- Regional Database with 99.95% SLA
+- Regional Database with 99.95% SLA.
+Multiple zones for high availability and multi-region for backups only.
 - Storage up to 30 TB
 - Vertical Scale up to 96 core & 416 GB Memory.
 No Horizontal Scaling
 - Data is encrypted with Google managed key or CMEK
-- Cloud SQL can be accessed from anywhere like – App Engine, Compute Engine…
 - Back-up Database: On-demand Backup and Scheduled backup
 - Database migration service (DMS)
   - migrate data from different SQL system to Cloud SQL